Unification of Decoupling Limits in String and M-theory

 \nicesection{Matrix Theory from Critical Fields}

-The decoupling limits we consider are characterised by fine-tuning appropriate type II/M-theory fields to particular \emph{critical} values so as to cancel the tension of the associated background brane.
-We implement this by reparametrising the metric and other background fields in terms of a dimensionless parameter $\omega$, which is subsequently sent to infinity.

-The starting point for the duality web of such limits is \emph{nonrelativistic string theory} (NRST) \cite{Klebanov:2000pp, Gomis:2000bd, Danielsson:2000gi} (see \cite{Oling:2022fft} for a review).
-Here, the $B$-field becomes critical, and $\omega$ corresponds to the ratio between the speed of light and string velocity \cite{Hartong:2021ekg}.
+{Having discussed the nonrelativistic particle limit, we now proceed to describe its stringy generalization that produces \emph{nonrelativistic string theory} (NRST) \cite{Klebanov:2000pp, Gomis:2000bd, Danielsson:2000gi} (see \cite{Oling:2022fft} for a review), a unitary and ultraviolet complete string theory.
 In 10D spacetime with coordinates $x^\mu$, $\mu = 0\,,\cdots,9$\,, we focus on the bosonic sector and write the background (string frame) metric $G_{\mu\nu}$\,, $B$-field, dilaton $\Phi$ and Ramond-Ramond (RR) forms $C_q$~\cite{Ebert:2021mfu} as

+Here, the two-form $B$-field becomes critical, and $\omega$ corresponds to the ratio between the speed of light and string velocity \cite{Hartong:2021ekg}.
 We will focus on type IIB with even $q$.
-The $\omega$ divergences cancel in the F1-string action, which defines NRST as $\omega \rightarrow \infty$.
-NRST is unitary and ultra-violet complete on its own, and has a Galilean invariant string spectrum in flat background, hence the name ``nonrelativistic" \cite{Gomis:2000bd}.
+We define NRST as $\omega \rightarrow \infty$: just as in the particle case, the $\omega^2$ divergences cancel in the F1-string action due to the BPS nature of the string.
+NRST has a Galilean invariant string spectrum in flat background, hence the name ``nonrelativistic" \cite{Gomis:2000bd}.
 The modern understanding \cite{Andringa:2012uz, Harmark:2017rpg, Bergshoeff:2018yvt,Bergshoeff:2021bmc,Bidussi:2021ujm,Ebert:2021mfu} is that the target space geometry is non-Lorentzian, described by the longitudinal and transverse Vielbeine $\tau_\mu{}^A$, $A = 0\,, 1$ and $E_\mu{}^{A'}$, $A' \! = 2\,, \cdots, 9$\,, respectively.
 In \eqref{eq:nrsl} we defined